-ACCESS TO CARE ABOUT BJACH BEHAVIORAL HEALTH CHAPLAIN SERVICES CTMC ENT / EYES EMERGENCY MEDICINE MEDICAL EVAL BOARD OB / GYN PATHOLOGY & LAB PATIENT ADVOCACY PCMH PHARMACY PHYSICAL EXAM CLINIC PREVENTIVE MEDICINE PT / OT RADIOLOGY MILITARY LINKS EXTERNAL LINKS STAFF RESOURCES EMPLOYMENT INFO FORT POLK WET BULB BJACH INTRANET
+ACCESS TO CARE ABOUT US BEHAVIORAL HEALTH CHAPLAIN SERVICES CTMC ENT / EYES EMERGENCY MEDICINE MEDICAL EVAL BOARD NUTRITION CARE OB / GYN PAD PATHOLOGY & LAB PATIENT ADVOCACY PCMH PHARMACY PHYSICAL EXAM CLINIC PREVENTIVE MEDICINE PT / OT RADIOLOGY MILITARY LINKS EXTERNAL LINKS STAFF RESOURCES EMPLOYMENT INFO BJACH INTRANET

 This Notice of Privacy Practices is required by the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 It describes how medical information about you may be used and disclosed and how you can get access to this information.
 If you have any questions about this notice, please contact the HIPAA Privacy Officer at your military treatment facility (MTF) or, if necessary, the Defense Health Agency (DHA) Privacy and Civil Liberties Office (DHA Privacy Office).
 See “Contact Information” at the bottom of this notice.